Walla Walla County offers a Crime Victim Advocacy Program to victims of crime that does not involve Domestic Violence or Sexual Assault.

 - Provide victims of crime with a measure of immediate safety and security

-- Assist with the completion of no contact and/or anti-harassment orders (not DV)
+- Assist with the completion of no contact and/or anti-harassment orders (not Domestic Violence)

-For further information on statewide crime victim services, and to learn about your rights as a victim, visit the Washington State Coalition of Crime Victim Advocates website.
+For further information on statewide crime victim services, and to learn about your rights as a victim, visit the Washington State Coalition of Crime Victim Advocates.

 DOC Victim Witness Notification (Washington State Prisons)